gcalderone/GModelFit.jl/docs/src/index.md

 It provides the basic tools to define, interactively manipulate and efficiently evaluate a (possibly very complex) model, and to fit the latter to empirical data.
 The main functionalities are:
 - it handles datasets of any dimensionality;
+- the syntax is very simple and concise as it resembles the indexing for dictionaries and the field access for structs.
+The most relevant functions are the self-explanatory `fit!()` and the object constructors (see [Basic concepts and data types](@ref));
 - the fitting model is evaluated on a user defined domain, and is the result of a combination of *model components* or mathematical expressions (in the form of [lambda functions](https://en.wikipedia.org/wiki/Anonymous_function)), or any arbitrary mixture of the two;
 - it allows to define new model components to suit specific needs;
 - model parameters can be fixed to a specific value, limited in an interval, and/or be dynamically linked (patched) to the values of other parameters;